nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Let's try entering the following command in the Command Line: `add_guest n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25`.

-This means we are adding a new guest, with the name `John Doe`, phone number `98765432`, email `johnd@example.com` and address `311, Clementi Ave 2, #02-25` to the guest list.
+This means you are adding a new guest, with the name `John Doe`, phone number `98765432`, email `johnd@example.com` and address `311, Clementi Ave 2, #02-25` to the guest list.

 Once successful, you should see the following on your screen: